-Porsche museum is yet another awe-inspiring car museum in Stuttgart.
-It is located just across town in a place called Zuffenhausen, which is easily accessible even by public transport.
+Porsche Museum is yet another awe-inspiring car museum in Stuttgart.
+It is located across town in Zuffenhausen, easily accessible even by public transport.

-This museum is housed in a splendid contemporary building right next to the factory.
+This museum is housed in a splendid contemporary building beside the factory.
 It is dedicated to Germany’s extreme sporting marque.
-Opened in 2009, the Porsche car museum has a moving walkaway that displays a spectacular collection of over 80 cars at any given time.
+Opened in 2009, the Porsche car museum has a moving walkway that displays a spectacular collection of over 80 cars at any given time.

 On display is the founders’ Professor Ferdinand Porsche’s very first beetle.
 Also included in the show are the racing cars, prototypes, and production models.

-In this museum, you will also enjoy viewing lots of moving pictures of the collection.
-They display the journey of resilience since the first Porsche was first tested in 1948 by Ferdinand Porsche himself.
+In this museum, you will also enjoy viewing lots of moving pictures from the collection.
+They display the resilience journey since the first Porsche was first tested in 1948 by Ferdinand Porsche himself.